 The real difference comes when looking at the cheaper version of both.
 You can buy cheap laminate floors for around $0.99 a square foot.
-About the cheapest you will find bamboo is $1.99 a square foot (you’ll want to avoid that product though!).
+About the cheapest you will find bamboo is $1.79 a square foot (you’ll want to avoid that product though!).
 Here’s the difference: the cheap laminate is manufactured in such a way that you will have to replace the entire floor in as little as 10 years.
-Compare that to the cheap bamboo, which can still be sanded and refinished just like a hardwood floor, and for that extra dollar per square foot, you’re looking at floors that will last 30+ years.
+Compare that to the cheap bamboo, which can still be sanded and refinished just like a hardwood floor, and for that extra dollar per square foot, you’re looking at floors that will last a lifetime.

 Patterns and Styles